taisei-project/taisei/doc/GAME.rst

 you are in a bind) can be used to start a Power Surge (see `Controls`_).

 The Power Surge will charge up the air around you with Danmaku electricity.
-This boosts your damage by 20%, but you have to maintain the charge meter around your character.
+This boosts your damage by 20%, but you have to maintain the two kinds of charges in the charge meter around your character.
 When the positive (yellow) charge goes down and hits the negative, the surge ends.
 The special lightning items that appear during the surge replenish both kinds of charges.
 By timing these items you can control the relative amounts of charge and the higher your negative charge, the more difficult the surge becomes to keep up.

-The longer you continue this game and the more damage and negative charge you, stack up, the more powerful your surge will become.
+The longer you continue this game and the more damage and negative charge you stack up, the more powerful your surge will become.
 That will visibly increase the radius of your sparkly aura.
 Once the surge ends, all of it is released in a blast that damages enemies and bullets.
 Be in the right spot when that happens because all that havoc will be transformed into collectible Voltage items.

+These will increase your Point Item Value, give you 1 Bomb Fragment and also add to your Volts meter.

 If your Voltage reaches the Breakdown level shown in the HUD, you unlock a special spell at the end of the stage.